- Dr Chad Damro

 - Phd (University of Pittsburgh)

 In addition to Senior Lecturer of Politics and International Relations, Chad is Jean Monnet Chair and Head of the Jean Monnet Centre of Excellence.
 He is also Co-Director of the Europa Institute at the University of Edinburgh.
+For 2013-14, Chad has been awarded a Fernand Braudel Senior Fellowship at the European University Institute in Florence, Italy.
 Chad is a Visiting Professor at the College of Europe in Bruges, Belgium, and has served as a Policy Analyst at the Center for Strategic and International Studies in Washington, DC, a Visiting Fellow at the University of Leuven's Institute for European and International Policy, a Jean Monnet Fellow at the European University Institute in Florence, a Center Associate at the University of Pittsburgh's EU Center, a Visiting Scholar at Texas A&M University and an EU Fulbright Scholar at the Vrije Universiteit Brussel.
 In 2006, Chad was awarded the Sir Bernard Crick prize (New Entrant) for excellence in teaching by the UK's Political Studies Association.
 He has been awarded a three-year Jean Monnet Module Grant from the European Commission, a research grant from the Carnegie Trust and is a research member of the FP7 MERCURY project on 'Multilateralism and the EU' and TRANSWORLD project on 'Redefining the Transatlantic Relationship'.

 - "Market Power Europe," Journal of European Public Policy, Special Issue on Best Papers of 2011 EUSA Conference, 19, 5: 682-699 (2012).